Supported byEU

 Athens Walking Tour: The Lives of Women in Ancient Greece

-Women in Ancient Greece is our theme: we walk Athens’ ancient centre through a female perspective and daily life, linking myth and history while visiting Hadrian’s Library, the Gate of Athena, the Ancient Agora and the Pnyx, and finishing below Filopappou Hill.
+Women in Ancient Greece is our theme: we walk Athens’ ancient centre through a female perspective and daily life, linking myth and history while discovering Hadrian’s Library, the Gate of Athena, the Ancient Agora and the Pnyx, and finishing below Filopappou Hill.

 Paid tour